Glasgow, Montana: Arts and culture

+The Children's Museum of Northeast Montana has creative hands-on exhibits and includes information from dinosaurs to space.
+The Valley County Pioneer Museum focuses on local history.
+It includes the Stan Kalinski room with an ornate cherry wood bar from Stan's Bar as well as over 200 animal and bird mounts.

+There are several annual events including an ice fishing tournament, the Longest Dam Race, and Milk River Catfish Days.

 Glasgow City-County Library serves the area.

 Sports

 As of 2023, the Scotties of Glasgow High School have won 48 Montana state championships.
 Glasgow High School offered 13 sports in 2023.
 Since the 1992–93 school year, they have competed as a Class B school, a designation used by the Montana High School Association based on population.

 They have won 14 state championships and 33 state trophies in boys wrestling.
 The Girls Cross Country team has won the state championship 16 times.

 The Glasgow Reds baseball team competes in the American Legion Baseball league, played by 13-to-19-year-olds.
 They finished second at the state championships in 2000 and 2012 and third in 1999, 2013, and 2015.

+Government

+Glasgow has a mayor and city council.
+There are six council members who represent three wards.
+Incumbent mayor Rod Karst was unopposed in the November 2025 election.

+Karst was first elected in 2021.
+He replaced Becky Erickson who did not seek re-election.
+Erickson's first term started January 2014 after she defeated incumbent Dan Carney.